A version of the random directed forest and its convergence to the Brownian web: Condition T

 This completes the proof. \end{proof}

-The still need one last lemma to prove Proposition \ref{tightness}.
+We still need one last lemma to prove Proposition \ref{tightness}.
 The result is important to control how much two paths in the GRDF can become far apart each other after crossing and before coalescence.

 \begin{lemma} Let $x,y,x_1,\dots,x_m$ be distinct points in $\Z$ with $x<y$.
 Define $u=(x,0)$ and $v=(y,0)$.
 Consider the random times $\{T_n:n\geq 1\},\{\tau_n(u):n\geq 1\}$ and $\{\tau_n(v):n\geq 1\}$ as introduced in Corollary \ref{renewal time corollary} for the points $u$, $v$, $(x_1,0)$,\dots,$(x_m,0)$.
 Put $Y_n:= X_{\tau_n(u_0)}^{u}(1)-X_{\tau_n(u_l)}^{v}(1)$, $n\ge 1$, which are the increments between $X^u$ and $X^v$ on the common renewal times for $u$, $v$, $(x_1,0)$,\dots,$(x_m,0)$.
 Define the random times